 Impregnated textile products that are found around us (Clothing, curtains, sleeping bags, bed linen, tents, updating your mosquito net, table clothes and any other textile products.)

 Using the walls of your house, school, office or community area to reduce the level of re infection of malaria.

-Study sponsored by Mozzgo in a 32 bed hospital in India.
-The trial was for the paint base additive and to see what the re-infection rate would be using the product.
+A study sponsored by Mozzgo in a 32 bed hospital in India.
+The trial was for the paint based additive and to see what the re-infection rate would be using the product.
 The hospital was in Hiriyur, Karnataka, India.